 Questions: Possible student responses: Callie What was going on in her life when she was experiencing depression?
 Why was it so hard for her to talk about those feelings?
 Callie was bullied.
 Her parents divorced.
 She lost a friend to suicide.
 She really didn't know what she was feeling.
 She couldn't identify her feelings.
 When she told her mom about her depression, how did her mom react?
 Her mom didn't want to believe Callie was experiencing depression.
 She was defensive.
 Callie said her mom really didn't understand depression.
 Who was the second person she talked to?
-School Counselor.
-If a friend at your high school felt dep (websites, organizations, books, etc.) t pressed List two people or resources hat would be a valid/reliable resource.
+School Counselor. pressed List two people or resources that would be a valid/reliable resource.
 Mason What was going on in his life when he was experiencing depression?
 Mason experienced anxiety because of the pressure to achieve placed on him by himself and others.
 He felt pressure to be the best at everything.
 Why was it so hard for him to talk about those feelings?
 A lot of people at school did not understand depression.
 He had to find a therapist with whom he worked well.
 What has he learned in therapy?
 In therapy Mason learned coping mechanisms for anxiety and he learned where his anxiety came from.
 What self-care strategies does Mason participate in?
 Mason played sports and made music with his friends.
 He surrounded himself with friends who didn't treat him differently when he was anxious or depressed.